luispedro/blog_luispedro_org/content/blog/26-who-are-your-learners.rst

 picked up a bit of Matlab in a two day workshop a year back and has been writing some code to analyse her results.
-She is surprised at herself for enjoying it, but does not use any version control, has no experience writing anything longer than 100 lines, and, generally, her code is spaghetti like.
+She is surprised at herself for enjoying it, but does not use any version control, has no experience writing anything longer than 100 lines of code, and, generally, her code is spaghetti like.

 *Maria* works on material sciences for her PhD.
 She has been forced to learn how to write a bit of Fortran code.
-She learned it back in undergraduate in a formal university course and others in the lab have developed a big solid state simulator.
+She learned it back in undergraduate in a formal university course and others in the lab have developed a big solid state simulator library that she must use for her work.
 She doesn't like it very much and it takes her a very long time to get anything done.
 Her advisor or supervised recommended that she take a few more courses so that she can improve.
 She is not enthusiastic, but thinks that programming is something that, unfortunately, has become a required lab skill.

 Naturally, I prefer the enthusiastic student, but I have seen both attitudes and every thing in between.